 Reasonable accommodations ensure equal access to University employment, educational programs, services, and activities.
-Upon receiving a request, DRC determines reasonable accommodation through an interactive process of examining a particular experience and consulting with the disabled individual and his/her faculty.
+DRC determines reasonable accommodation through an interactive process with the disabled student and as needed, other campus affiliates.
 As disabled students should be held to the same standards as their non-disabled peers, an accommodation cannot constitute a fundamental alteration or compromise academic integrity.
-Reasonable accommodations do not guarantee success, but do ensure access.
+Reasonable accommodations do not guarantee success but do ensure access.

 The DRC is designated by the institution to provide a centralized approach for accommodations and to ensure access for disabled students and employees.